Susannnnnna/Laravel-Timeline/README.md

 Open app in IDE and run Apache and MySQL via XAMPP

 ## Note
-The data visible on the timeline is downloaded from entries available on the website: https://bryan-johnson.medium.com/
+The data visible on the timeline are downloaded from events available on the website: https://bryan-johnson.medium.com/